ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Hatlight Platformer Step 1.md

 ~~~
 ```

-We'll have to make 2 myblocks.
+We'll have to make 2 myblocks, but these are a little different.
+One has an input field, and the other has a boolean field.

 First, let's make the change y myblock.
-To make this create a:
+To make this, click `create a block` like before, and this time:
-1. label ("`change y by`")
+1. fill in the first label ("`change y by`")
-2. an input field (`y speed`)
+2. add an input field (`y speed`) (round edges "( ... )" )
 	- Input fields take variables and expressions like a + b.
-3. and another label field ("`in steps.
+3. and add another label field ("`in steps.
 Stop at wall`")
-	- The actual text is not important, and you can choose your own words.
+	- The actual label text is not important, and you can choose your own words.
 Make it meaningful for you.

 ```ad-scratch
 title: hitbox, define change y